mdsimon2/RPi-CamillaDSP/README.md

 ### 3) Install CamillaDSP

-Make a camilladsp folder as well as folders for CamillaDSP to reference stored FIR filters and configurations.
+Make a camilladsp folder, as well as folders for CamillaDSP to reference stored FIR filters and configurations.

 ```
 mkdir ~/camilladsp ~/camilladsp/coeffs ~/camilladsp/configs